codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 ### Functional Programming

-PHP supports first-class functions.
-It is possible to define a new function and assign it to a variable name and built-in functions can be referenced and called dynamically.
-Functions can be passed as arguments to other functions (Higher-order functions) and function can return other functions.
+PHP supports first-class function, meaning that a function itself can be assigned to a variable, both user-defined and built-in.
+Those functions referenced by a variable can be invoked dynamically.
+Functions can be passed as arguments to other functions (feature called
+Higher-order functions) and function can return other functions.

 New anonymous functions (with support for closures) are present since PHP 5.3 (2009).

+The most common usage of higher-order functions is when implementing a strategy pattern.
+Built-in `array_filter` function asks both for the input array (data) and a function (strategy, callback) used as a filter criteria on each array item.

 {% highlight php %}
 <?php
-/**
- * Takes two single variable functions f and g, and creates a new function f∘g */ function combine($f, $g)
-{
-    return function($x) use ($f, $g)
+$input = array(1, 2, 3, 4, 5, 6);

+// Creates new anonymous function and assigns it to a variable
-    {
+$criteria_even = function($item) {
-        return $f($g($x));
+    return ($item % 2) == 0;
 };
-}

-// Define a new function x+1 and assign it to a variable
-$plus_one = function($x)
-{
-    return $x+1;
-};

-// Assign resulting function of combining x+1 and built-in sin(x)
-// Resulting function is mathematically the same as sin(x)+1
-$sin_plus_one = combine($plus_one, "sin");

-// Evaluate for x equals Pi, should be 1 print $sin_plus_one(M_PI);{% endhighlight %}
+// Built-in array_filter accepts both the data and the function
+$output = array_filter($input, $criteria_even);

+print_r($output);
 {% endhighlight %}

-The most common usage of higher-order functions like `combine` above is when implementing the strategy pattern.
-Built-in `array_filter` function asks both for the input array (data) and a function (strategy, callback) used as a filter criteria on each array item.
+Closure is an anonymous function that can access selected variables imported from the outside scope without using any global variables.
+Theoretically, a closure is a function that has some arguments closed (like fixed) by the environment when the function is defined.
+This can be used to cross the variable scope restrictions in a very clean way.

-Closures may be used to cross the variable scope without using any global variables.
-In the following example we have a function able to return a single criteria function out of the family of functions, and then put it in use with `array_filter`:
+In the next example we use closures to define a function returning a single criteria function for `array_filter`, out of a family of criteria functions.

 {% highlight php %}
 <?php